m1cha1s/RRV64G/README.md

-# RRV64G
+# RRV64IMAZicsr
-A small RV64G complient RISC-V core implemented in no_std Rust Mayby will be converted to RV64GC and thus may be renamed to RRV64GC for even more compatibility
+A small RV64IMAZicsr complient RISC-V core implemented in no_std Rust

+## Goals
+- Enable simple multicore
+- Can run xv6
+- Is no_std

 ## Decoding